FAAM-146/spif/docsource/source/spif-doc.rst

 There are many recommended global attributes, users may refer to the `ACDD <https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3>`_ which lists many.

-Instrument group
+Imager group
 ^^^^^^^^^^^^^^^^

 However it may make sense to include more than one instrument or an instrument with more than one channel, for example the `SPEC <http://www.specinc.com>`_ `2D-S (Stereo) Probe <http://www.specinc.com/2d-s-stereo-probe-operation>`_ which has two orthogonal OAPs, in the same file.
-The names of the instrument groups are not prescribed but should be descriptive, for example for the 2D-S the instrument group names may be ``2DS_horizonal`` and 2DS_vertical``.
-In this text the instrument groups are written as ``<instrument-1>``, ``<instrument-2>``, etc where the braces indicate that it is not a literal string.
-Group attributes ``instrument_name`` and ``instrument_long_name`` should contain more complete instrument information.
+The names of the imager groups are not prescribed but should be descriptive, for example for the 2D-S the imager group names may be ``2DS_horizonal`` and 2DS_vertical``.
+In this text the imager groups are written as ``<imager-1>``, ``<imager-2>``, etc where the braces indicate that it is not a literal string.
+Group attributes ``imager_name`` and ``imager_long_name`` should contain more complete instrument information.

-The instrument group contains variables with information about the probe size, resolution, and other data required for interpreting the raw images.
+The imager group contains variables with information about the probe size, resolution, and other data required for interpreting the raw images.

-Mandatory instrument group attributes are;
+Mandatory imager group attributes are;

-  :instrument_name: Short name of the instrument.
+  :imager_name: Short name of the imaging instrument.
 If may be the same as the group name.
-  :instrument_long_name: Full descriptive name of instrument.
+  :imager_long_name: Full descriptive name of the imaging instrument.

 :doc:`Mandatory Parameters <spif_mandatory_vocab>`

-Instrument Core group
+Imager core group
-^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

-The instrument Core group is where the flattened image data is stored.
-There are two unlimited dimensions in the core group, "image_num" and "pixel".
+The imager ``core`` group is where the flattened image data is stored.
+There are two unlimited dimensions in the ``core`` group, "image_num" and "pixel".
 The maximum value of the coordinate variable "image_num" is the number of images in the dataset while the maximum of "pixel" is the total number of pixels in the image array.

-The arrival time of each image is given by "timestamp" in a recognised time, usually nanoseconds, from a reference time.
-Time variables have a units string attribute that conforms to the [UDUNITS recommendation](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#time-coordinate), for example “nanoseconds since 2024-01-01 00:00:00 +0”.
-The "timestamp" variable has a ``standard_name`` attribute "time".
-It's worth mentioning that due to the random nature of cloud sampling, the data in "timestamp" will be highly irregular and different from what one may expect from timeseries data.
+The arrival time of each image is given by ``timestamp`` in a recognised time, usually nanoseconds, from a reference time. ``timestamp`` has a ``units`` attribute string that conforms to the `UDUNITS recommendation <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#time-coordinate>`_, for example "nanoseconds since 2024-01-01 00:00:00 +0".
+The ``timestamp`` variable has a ``standard_name`` attribute "time".
+It's worth mentioning that due to the random nature of cloud sampling, the data in ``timestamp`` will be highly irregular and different from what one may expect from timeseries data.

+Note that different probes may not provide image times in exactly the same way and indeed, image arrival time may in some circumstances be difficult to precisely define.
+However, the ``timestamp`` variable will always give the image arrival time as accurately as possible, a description of how it was determined from the raw buffer data should be included in the ``comment`` or another variable attribute.
+One may decide to add a ``timestamp_flag`` as an ancillary variable using the `CF flag <https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#flags>`_ format to quantify the reliability of each time stamp.